henrybarreto/coply/README.md

 - If you pass a file and a folder It will brake
 - If you pass a folder and a file it will brake
 - If you pass a folder and another folder, it will brake
-- If you pass a file and another file, it will work lol
+- If you pass a file and another file, it will work

 You can compile and use the binary, or just use the cargo command to it works.